 Mastodon is a great alternative to networks of traditional social media like Twitter and its user interface shouldn't be too difficult to pick up.
 Its operation is quite simple:

-What sets Mastodon apart is that it's decentralized and community owned, which means that no ads or intrusive algorithms will ever determine how your feed looks, only chronological posts.
-If this is something you are interested in, you will have several servers to choose from depending on your interests.
+What sets Mastodon apart is that it's decentralized and community-owned, meaning no ads or intrusive algorithms will ever determine what your feed looks like, only chronological posts.
+If this is something that interests you, you will have several servers to choose from depending on your interests.

-Another benefit of Mastodon is privacy.
-Indeed, users can automatically delete their messages after a certain duration.
+Another advantage of Mastodon is privacy protection.
+Indeed, users can automatically delete their messages after a certain period of time.
 They also control their visibility in search engines.
-Mastodon allows subscriptions to be validated before accessing your content.
+Mastodon allows you to validate subscriptions before accessing your content.

 With these features, Mastodon gives users greater flexibility in how they use the platform.